 - Now go the app, such as image editor or document, where you want to use the captured screenshot and then press Control + V keys or use Paste option to get the screenshot there.

 That’s it!
 I hope our detailed tutorial on taking screenshots on all Mac machines will have proved helpful to you!
-If you have any question regarding the methods discussed above, or want any help your Mac, Macbook Pro or Macbook Air, please drop a comment below.
+If you have any questions regarding the methods discussed above or want any help with your Mac, Macbook Pro, or Macbook Air, please drop a comment below.